Here’s why it’s so important to get ticket insurance for shows in NJ

 After repeatedly telling him I had insurance for this reason, and him telling me it didn't matter, I looked back and pulled up my original email from December and read the insurance details to him.
 Finally, things started to work in my favor.

-Once I pointed this out, he told me that he can see those details on his end and proceeded to tell me that the insurance is handled by a separate company that I'd have to contact seperately in order to receive my refund.
+Once I pointed this out, he told me that he can see those details on his end and proceeded to tell me that the insurance is handled by a separate company that I'd have to contact separately in order to receive my refund.
 At this point, he gave me the new number to call and the website.

 In other words, he knew the entire time I had this insurance but chose not to tell me this little bit of info until after we go through a heated exchange and I go back to read the actual purchase info from my original email.
 Only then does he tell me he already had this info and knew I could get my refund all along.